researchstudio-sat/webofneeds/documentation/protocol/messages.md

 * The envelope graph contains addressing and type information
 * The signature graph contains a signature made with the public key of the atom or the WoN node that sent the message.
 * The content graphs may contain arbitrary data.
+* Content graph and signature graph each contain a triple linking the graph to the message using `rdfg:subGraphOf`, i.e.
+    `[message-uri]#envelope rdfg:subGraphOf [message-uri] .` and `[message-uri]#signature rdfg:subGraphOf [message-uri] .`.
+In the envelope graph, any content graphs are also linked to the message this way.
-* The message dataset does not contain any other graphs.
+* The message dataset does not contain any other graphs, unless they are graphs belonging to other messages.

 The properties ensure that multiple messages can be aggregated in one dataset without affecting their interpretation.
 In a multi-message dataset, all named graphs that belong to a message can be identified by removing the fragment identifier (`#[graphId]`) from their graph URI.
 This yields the message URI.